Serving

 Access to Keck and Subaru Time

-Proposals from PIs, or any Co-Is, who have access to Keck or Subaru (if applying for Subaru time) telescopes through other partners, specifically the University of California, Caltech, Yale, Keck Observatory, Swinburne, and the University of Hawaii, are accepted by the NASA Keck TAC.
+Proposals from PIs, or any Co-Is, who have access to Keck or Subaru (if applying for Subaru time) telescopes through other partners, specifically the University of California, Caltech, Yale, Keck Observatory, Swinburne, and the University of Hawaii, are accepted by the NASA-Keck TAC (here, access applies to the PI an Co-Is, and not to the institution as a whole).
 However, the Expertise and Access document must specifically include:

 • Why time beyond the allocations available through their institution(s) is required;